Adzz/match_a/notes.md

 defimpl Last, for: List do
   def match(list) do
+    # this gets the value out but we need to bind it to a variable really.
     List.last(list)
   end
 end

-# Can't remember the syntax but essentially we can fallback to any.
-# This is cool but is it better?
-And can we explain it in a 40 min talk?
-# probs difficult.
 defimpl Last, for: Any do
   def match(data) do
     raise "Invalid match syntax - Last not implemented for #{inspect(data)}"